louisfb01/start-machine-learning/README.md

 * [SpaCy](https://course.spacy.io/en/) is great for NLP in production, as it does NLU, NER, and one can train classification, etc with it.
 It's also able to add customized steps or models into the pipeline.
 * [Prompting!](https://learnprompting.org/) Prompting is a new skill that you should master if you want to build NLP-related apps.
 This is a great course I am contributing to, intending to teach prompting and give tips for specific models.

+### Train, fine-tune, and use Large Language Models!
+* [LangChain & Vector Databases in Production](https://learn.activeloop.ai/courses/langchain/) - An amazing free resource we built at Towards AI in partnership with Activeloop and the Intel Disruptor Initiative to learn about LangChain & Vector Databases in Production.
+"Whether you are an experienced developer who's a newcomer to the AI realm or an experienced machine learning enthusiast, this course is designed for you.
+Our goal is to make AI accessible and practical, transforming how you approach your daily tasks and the overall impact of your work."
+* [Training & Fine-Tuning LLMs for Production](https://learn.activeloop.ai/courses/llms/) - An amazing free resource we built at Towards AI in partnership with Activeloop and the Intel Disruptor Initiative to learn about Training & Fine-Tuning LLMs for Production.
+"If you want to learn how to train and fine-tune LLMs from scratch, and have intermediate Python knowledge as well as access to moderate compute resources (for some cases, just a Google Colab will suffice!), you should be all set to take and complete the course.
+This course is designed with a wide audience in mind, including beginners in AI, current machine learning engineers, students, and professionals considering a career transition to AI.
+We aim to provide you with the necessary tools to apply and tailor Large Language Models across a wide range of industries to make AI more accessible and practical."

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cloudposse.svg?style=social&label=Follow%20%40whats_ai)](https://twitter.com/Whats_AI)